worlddataexchange/digime-sdk-nodejs/README.md

 ## Further Reading

 The topics discussed under Quick Start are just a small part of the power digi.me Private Sharing gives to data consumers such as yourself.
 We highly encourage you to explore the [full API documentation](https://worlddataexchange.github.io/digime-sdk-nodejs/documents/Quick_Start_Guides.Getting_Started.html) for more in-depth examples and guides, as well as troubleshooting advice and showcases of the capabilities on offer.

-Additionally, you can check our [example apps](https://github.com/worlddataexchange/digime-sdk-nodejs-example).
-Feel free to have a look to get an insight into the power of Private Sharing.